 The first leg of our trek ended at Laya, the layout of which reminded me of what Namche Bazaar in the Nepalese Khumbu may have looked like fifty years ago.

 Full Report … Day 10 – Limithang To Laya

 We would spend two nights in Laya, using the day off to rest for the second leg of our trek.
 Meanwhile, the guide finalized arrangements for a new horse team to take us from Laya to Chozo in the Lunana district.

-Once we got to Chozo, the horses and their handlers returned to Laya, while a new set of yaks or horses were hired to take us down the final section.
-The Thimphu agency – Yangphel – which organized the actual trek had all of this figured out.
+Once we got to Chozo, the horses and their handlers returned to Laya while a new set of yaks or horses were hired to take us down the final section.
+The Thimphu agency – Yangphel – that organized the actual trek, had all of this figured out.
 Everything –